 - Next, cook the mushrooms.
-Start by adding 2 Tbsp of oil to a pan and turning on the heat.
+Start by adding 2 tablespoon of oil to a pan and turning on the heat.
 Once the oil is hot, add in the mushrooms.

 - Cook the mushrooms for 10-15 minutes until all of the juices have been released, evaporated, and the mushrooms are getting crispy.
 Make sure to stir the mushrooms consistently while they cook.